aelissa/cdrcR/README.md

 ## Installation

-You can install `cdrcR` from CRAN running
+You can install `cdrcR` from CRAN running:

 ```
 install.packages("cdrcR")
 ```

-The CRAN version currently do not retreive OA boundaries.
+The CRAN version currently does not retrieve OA boundaries.
 To get those please install the development version.
 Data affected are MODUM and OA classification.
-You can install the development version of `cdrcR` from Github using devtools.
+You can install the development version of `cdrcR` from Github using devtools running:

 ```
 # install.packages("devtools")